dymodi/dymodi.github.io/Research/Writing/How-to-Write-a-System-Paper.md

 Motivation usually comes with observation, and observation will be bettern come with explanation or hypothesis.

+If you are solving a problem within a special scenario (instant delivery), you may want to (explicitly) show the additional requirements of this scenario hence existing work fails to meet.

 Note that motivation should be independent of our design.

 ## Challenges